publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch52/schX/m__us_usc_t22_s4114.md

     (c) __Time of filing exceptions; finality and binding nature of action__

-        If no exception to a Foreign Service Grievance Board action is filed under subsection (b) of this section within 30 days after such action is communicated to the parties, such action shall become final and binding and shall be implemented by the parties.
+        If no exception to a Foreign Service Grievance Board action is filed under subsection (b) within 30 days after such action is communicated to the parties, such action shall become final and binding and shall be implemented by the parties.

     (d) __Judicial review__